Bone Loss Treatment in Pittsburgh

 Treatment for bone loss needs to be taken seriously and efficiently.
 When bone loss does occur, we are well equipped to handle it.

 What Causes Bone Loss?

-Dentures can accelerate bone loss by wearing away at the ridges of bone they rest upon.
-Every time you bite down or clench your teeth you are placing pressure on the ridge, resulting in bone resorbing.
+Dentures accelerate bone loss by wearing down the ridges of bone they rest upon.
+Every time you bite down or clench your teeth, you are placing pressure on the ridge, resulting in bone resorbing.
 This continual erosion of bones leads to ill-fitting dentures, sore spots and difficult or painful chewing.

 People who wear dentures can experience another severe consequence of bone loss: collapse of the lower third of their face.

 The loss of the ridge bone brings your chin closer to your nose, causing your jaw to jut out, and the nose appears to stick out further because your upper lip has puckered in.
 Deep wrinkles appear around the mouth, and the cheeks develop sagging skin or “jowls.”
 This facial collapse can prematurely age your appearance by many years!